apHarmony/jsharmony-cms-sdk-clientjs/README.md

   cms_templates: ['*'],           //Array(string) List of Page Template Names supported by this instance, or use '*' for all
   bind_routing_events: true,      //(bool) Whether to auto-bind the routing events (link click, browser back / forward buttons) for single-page functionality
   footer_container: null,         //(string) CSS Selector - If set, use an element ID to insert page.footer content, instead of appending to the end of the page
+  auto_init: true                 //(bool) Set false to prevent onInit() from being called in constructor.
+If false, the caller must call onInit() before using jsHarmonyCmsClient
 }
 ```